YuRui1113/book-management-system/README.md

 docker push tagname
 ```

-The you can use these images to create container instance on cloud like Azure.
+Then you can use these images to create container instance on cloud like Azure.